-First off, look at what actually needs fixing or replacing.
+First, look at what actually needs fixing or replacing.
 There are two issues that come up often.
-Due to pulling and slamming, the drawer front piece may crack or splinter; making it so the drawer doesn't close completely anymore.
+Due to pulling and slamming, the drawer front piece may crack or splinter; making it so the drawer doesn’t close completely anymore.
 On the other hand, your drawer slides may have eroded or broken through excessive use.
 Replacing slides can be relatively easy and painless.
-When it comes to drawer fronts, depending on whether you have solid, applied, or false drawer fronts, this will dictates the type of work involved in replacing them.
+When it comes to drawer fronts, depending on whether you have solid, applied, or false drawer fronts, this will dictate the type of work involved in replacing them.

 Finding New Pieces

 You have a few options to consider when fixing your kitchen cabinet drawers or slides.
 Search for similar styling or finish of drawer front pieces or go for something new and different to change up the style of your whole kitchen area.
 While with drawer fronts you’ll be limited to varying finish or wood type, drawer slides offer more options.
 If you desire soft-closing slides or side mount slides instead of bottom, you can choose different types of drawer slides to fit your needs.
 Browse CS Hardware to match drawers and slides to your RTA cabinet set.